Last Updated on June 20, 2023 by Lori

 Between 200 and 500 million people meditate globally.
 Over 14% of US adults have tried meditating at least once.
-And yet meditation is still commonly misunderstood.
+And yet misunderstandings about meditation are still common.
 Here is accurate information regarding 8 myths about the mental side of meditation.

 Meditation is no longer a practice reserved solely for those seeking spiritual enlightenment.
 It has now become a familiar, mainstream activity.
 Even those who do not practice meditation are familiar with the basic concept.